Contents

 It’s a clever way to get around the pitfalls of reciprocal links, but it requires a bit more coordination and trust among the three parties.

-Is Exchanging Links a Legitimate SEO Strategy?
+Is Exchanging Links a Legitimate Link Building Strategy?

 Search engines, especially Google, can tell when you’re just swapping links to game the system.